Online entries

 Overview

-Here’s an overview of how to collect online entries with Lucky Draw Plus:
+Here’s an overview of how to collect online entries with Lucky Draw Plus.
+Don’t worry!
+The setup is easy, and we’ll guide you every step of the way.

 SET UP YOUR ENTRY FORM